kaishx/wfa/README.md

 *Note: The 25 pairs are definitely correlated, and hence the realistic portfolio Sharpe is lower.*

-### Final Thoughts
+### Summary

 I found 0.8 / 0.1 to be the most suitable Hurst and ADF thresholds for my WFA, which actually matches up with my observations of pairs on my paper trader.
 It provides a good balance between stability, performance and robustness in the 15m timeframe.
+I found the portfolio Sharpe to have an upper bound of 1.475, which is quite decent for Pairs Trading.

 ---